na-na-hi/renget/archive/chrprompt2.md

 >Booker: I wish I knew more about instincts at the start.
 I had a p-pretty big scare early on, when I first started settling into my new body and balancing my Aura.
 That made my instincts start... activating, essentially.
 I started feeling weird desires and fears... like there was some other p-person in my head trying to take over.
 It kept trying to make me hate things I used to love, l-like my favorite foods or the sound of rain.
 It was... unsettling.
 But with some encouragement from Sneasel, I was able to accept those new feelings without letting them control me.

+**Dog, cat, and fox mons**: Do you ever get the zoomies?

+**Former humans**, Does your partner have a family?
+How would they respond to the question, "How's your relationship with your family?"

+**Guildmons**, If your character had to trade partners with another guild members, which other partner do you think would suit them best?

+**Guildmons**, You saw a job listing in the bulletin board with a huge reward, but the description is quite suspicious to say the least... would you still risk it and take the job?

+**Guildmons**, An outlaw you've captured recently was accepted into the guild after he said that he was reformed (turns out to be a humon); would you accept him with open arms or would you be suspicious about his change of heart?

+**Everyone**, It's a holiday! (is there such a thing in the PMD world?)
+How would like to spend your time in this ocassion?
+Would you still work and rescue Pokemon in Mystery Dungeon?
+Travel somewhere, err... lavish?
+Hang out in the guildhall all day long?

+**Former humans**, Let's say PMD is an existing video game for us humons.
+Would you feel a bit of dread that you're in a world that's so similar to that video game?
+And would you tell your partner, or any native mon?
+Perhaps mention about it to other humons?

+**Guildmons**, What's your role in the guild, if any?

+**Former humans**, What's the one thing you missed the most from the human world?

+**Guildmons**, Let's say a fellow guild member messed up on their mission, big time, and then the client confronts you about it.
+Would you tell them the truth or would you cover for them?

 ##->**Pair Questions**<-

 **Luka & Nine**: How did you two meet?